bennetthermanoff/maker-pass-server/README.md

 MakerPass additionally hosts a MQTT server for communication with wifi relays. **The primary purpose of MakerPass is to only allow certain user's access to certain tools.** At the Tulane Makerspace, users must be trained on each tool, and with MakerPass, they are able to turn on the power to their authorized machines.

 MakerPass also allows for keeping track of maintenance through TagOuts.

+### Support

+If you have any questions, issues, or feature requests, please open an [Issue](https://github.com/bennetthermanoff/maker-pass-server/issues) on GitHub.
+You can also join the [MakerPass Discord](https://discord.gg/cqZUdkHGhw) to get help from the community.

 ### Installation